Lawzy93/power-play/README.md

 # Power Play
-My first attempt at a Ludum Dare for Ludum Dare #40 - The more you have, the worse it is.
+My first attempt at a Ludum Dare. for Ludum Dare #40 - The more you have, the worse it is.

 ## The Idea